 - Students will be required to provide a brief summary report after the completion of the activity in order to facilitate the Foundation’s assessment of the impact/benefit of the support provided.
 The accountability reports must be submitted within a month of returning from the conference.

 Decisions regarding requests for allocations generally are made in October for the fall semester, and in February for the spring semester.
-For October consideration, applications should be submitted no later than October 16.
-For February consideration, applications should be submitted no later than February 5.
-Applications may be submitted after those dates if the activities were not anticipated in time for the deadlines.
-Notification of the decisions regarding funding requests will be made in writing within 10 business days following the fall or spring deadlines or within 10 business days after submission of a proposal submitted after those deadlines.
+For October consideration, applications should be submitted no later than the third Friday in October.
+For February consideration, applications should be submitted no later than the first Friday in February.
+Notification of the decisions regarding funding requests will be made in writing within 15 business days following the fall or spring deadlines.

 - Expenses are paid on a reimbursement basis only.
 This is to ensure that the student uses the funds appropriately.